 The Ted Turner Drive Immigration Court falls under the jurisdiction of the Office of the Chief Immigration Judge, which operates under the supervisory authority of the U.S. Immigration and Customs Enforcement (ICE).

 What Security Measures Should You Expect at the Atlanta Immigration Court?

-Going to the immigration court can be a daunting, confusing, and frustrating process for many.
+Going to the immigration court can be daunting, confusing, and frustrating for many.
 Below are some simple tips for what to do when you arrive for your court date.

 Due partly to safety protocols set forth by the Department of Homeland Security, visitors to the Atlanta Immigration Court must pass a security screening each time they enter the courthouse.
 This includes: